Capital Campaigns: 11 Steps to Set and Exceed Your Goals

 Keep in mind these best practices to increase gifts to your capital campaign:

 - Follow up with past supporters who have given to previous campaigns (you already know they believe in your organization).

 - Network with givers so that they can connect you with other individuals who may give to your campaign.

 - If a prospect turns down your ask, try to clarify their hesitation.
 They may not have the giving capacity or enthusiasm you had expected, and learning what’s in the way of their contribution can improve how you approach them for future gifts.

 One way to ensure that your interactions with supporters are tailored to each individual is by using the data stored in your nonprofit CRM or constituent management software to create strategic solicitation plans that match up with your supporters.

-Don’t forget to store any new information you collect during your capital campaign within your constituent database, too.
+Don’t forget to store any new information you collect during this time within your constituent database, too.
 That way, all of your future fundraising and stewardship efforts can build on what you’re learning now.